Ontario boasts Canada’s largest chemical manufacturing sector – one that is evolving into a global leader in bio-hybrid chemicals.

 We’re home to:

-With 40% of the country’s total production, Ontario is at the centre of Canada’s chemical manufacturing industry.
-The sector exports just over $13 billion worth of goods and produces almost $19 billion in shipments.
+With almost 50% of the country’s total production, Ontario is at the centre of Canada’s chemical manufacturing industry.
+The sector exports about $16 billion worth of goods and produces over $21 billion in shipments.
 Most of the activity takes place in three key regions: Sarnia-Lambton, Greater Toronto Area (GTA)/Niagara and Eastern Ontario.

 On the petrochemical front, Ontario offers direct access to heavy and light crudes, natural gas and natural gas liquids (including ethane) all from North American regions as well as from new, unconventional shale gas sources, such as the Marcellus and Utica basins.
 NOVA Chemicals, the first company in the world to access Marcellus basin shale gas liquids as feedstock, has converted its Ontario ethylene cracker to handle up to 100% natural gas liquids.

-Ontario is also home to the Union Gas Dawn Facility, the third-largest natural gas trading hub in North America and the largest underground natural gas storage facility in Canada.
+Ontario is also home to the Enbridge Gas Dawn Facility.
+The Enbridge Gas Dawn Hub is one of the largest integrated natural gas storage facilities in North America.
 The Dawn Hub has:

 Feedstocks are renewable, biological materials that can be used directly as fuel, or converted to another form of fuel or energy product.
 Biomass feedstocks are plant, wood and algal materials used to create biomaterials as well as fuels such as ethanol, butanol, biodiesel and other green hydrocarbon fuels.